Terrifying video shows landslide sweep through city - KESQ

 Terrifying video shows landslide sweep through city

-At least two people are thought to be dead and some 20 people are missing after a mudslide swept across a seaside city around 60 miles southwest of Tokyo, sweeping away homes amid Japan’s rainy season.
+Japanese rescue workers continued to search for survivors Monday, two days after a devastating “tsunami” of mud swept through a coastal city, killing at least three people and leaving 80 feared missing.

-Footage posted on social media showed the powerful black mudslide shoot down a mountainside, engulfing homes and infrastructure as locals watched in horror.
+Torrential rains triggered the powerful mudslide in Atami, Shizuoka prefecture, about 90 kilometers (56 miles) southwest of Tokyo.
+Footage posted on social media showed the deluge of black water crash down a mountain and into the city, destroying homes in its path as neighbors watched on in horror.

-The giant mudslide in Atami, Shizuoka prefecture, which occurred around 10:30 a.m. local time, came after parts of the region was hit by torrential rain.

-Police and firefighters have been searching for the missing and prefectural officials have requested help from Japan’s Self-Defense Force.

-As of 2 p.m. local time, about 2,830 households in the city were out of power, according to the Tokyo Electric Power Company.

-The government has set up a task force to respond to the disaster and collect information as heavy rainfall sweeps areas along the Pacific coast in central and eastern Japan.
+Rescue efforts were stepped up throughout the weekend, with police, firefighters and members of the Japan Self-Defense Forces joining the difficult and occasionally treacherous operations.
+An additional 13 people were rescued Sunday, an Atami City official said, one of whom was seriously injured and later died, bringing the death toll to three.

+The official added that 25 survivors have been rescued, while 80 remain unaccounted for.
+Officials had previously said 113 were missing.

+Atami has three evacuation centers.
+Two private hotels in Atami are also sheltering 562 people, the city official said.

+At a news conference on Sunday, Heita Kawakatsu, the governor of Shizuoka, said the prefecture will investigate whether the mudslide was caused due to deforesting the area, which might have reduced the ability of mountain soil to retain water.

-Japanese Prime Minister Yoshihide Suga expressed his condolences to the victims of the landslide and stressed that members of the police, fire department service, Japan Coast Guard, and Japan Self-Defense Forces were doing their utmost to save lives, rescue people and help with evacuations.
+Japanese Prime Minister Yoshihide Suga expressed his condolences to the victims of the landslide on Saturday and stressed that emergency workers were doing their utmost to save lives, rescue people and help with evacuations.

-Heita Kawakatsu, the governor of Shizuoka prefecture, expressed his “deepest sympathies” to those affected by the landslide and to “those who have been forced to evacuate,” he told a Saturday press conference.

-Kawakatsu warned that more rain is expected and said residents should watch out for further landslides.
-“There are many places where the ground is loose, so please evacuate from dangerous places, listen to information from the city and town, and make sure you and your family are safe,” he said.
+Suga added that the heavy rain would continue to affect various parts of the country, and urged citizens to check hazard maps in their local area and pay close attention to weather updates and evacuation information.

 Japan is prone to landslides, averaging up to 1,500 landslides annually in the past decade — an almost 50% increase compared to the previous 10 years, according to a 2020 Japanese government report.